Above and Beyond the Greatest Gift

 This experience made me contemplate salvation and how, through Christ, God rescued us from death and brought us spiritual life.
 But unlike an emergency responder, God doesn’t save us then return to the fire station or rush off to the next emergency.

 He welcomes us into His family and adopts us as His children, making us heirs to His royal and eternal Kingdom.
-Do you see how deeply God goes loves us?
+Do you see how deeply God loves you?
 If your earthly father has disappointed, hurt, or abandoned you, you now have a Father who will never fail, injure, or leave you.
-If you’ received Jesus as you Savior, thank the One who saved you and calls you His precious child.
+If you received Jesus as your Savior, thank the One who saved you and calls you His precious child.

-Kristen Terrette is passionate about storytelling and helping people take their next steps in their relationship with Jesus.
-She lives forty-five minutes outside of Atlanta, GA.
-She served as a Children's Ministry Director for many years, and with the support of her husband and two children, she now stays home writing Christian fiction and non-fiction.
-She also serves on the women's leadership team at her local church and writes for Crosswalk and Wholly Loved Ministries.
-You can check out her articles and novels at www.kristenterrette.com.
+Kristen Terrette cherishes her Southern roots and lives 45 minutes outside of Atlanta, GA.
+She served as a Children's Ministry Director for many years, and with the support of her husband and two children she now stays home writing Christian fiction and non-fiction.
+She's passionate about storytelling and helping people take their next steps in their relationship with Jesus.
+She serves on the Wholly Loved Ministries team, serves at her local church on the women's leadership team, and writes for Crosswalk.com.
+To see her blog and novels, check out her website at www.kristenterrette.com.

 Visit WhollyLoved.com for more inspirational messages or to book them for your next women's event